jgregori/Bb_rest_helper/README.md

 # Bb_rest_helper

-This library is intended to explore Blackboard REST APIs and to help create POCs for integrations. **This tool is not intended to be used in production and no warranties of any kind are provided.**
+This library is intended to explore Blackboard REST APIs and to help create POCs for integrations. **Please note this tool is not supported by Blackboard and no warranties of any kind are provided.**

-&nbsp;

 ### DESCRIPTION